Table Of Contents

 Use of Flows in Original NetFlow and Flexible NetFlow

 Original NetFlow and Flexible NetFlow both use the concept of flows.
 A flow is defined as a stream of packets between a given source and a given destination.

 Original NetFlow and Flexible NetFlow both use the values in key fields in IP datagrams, such as the IP source or destination address and the source or destination transport protocol port, as the criteria for determining when a new flow must be created in the cache while network traffic is being monitored.
 When the value of the data in the key field of a datagram is unique with respect to the flows that already exist, a new flow is created.

 Original NetFlow and Flexible NetFlow both use nonkey fields as the criteria for identifying fields from which data is captured from the flows.
 The flows are populated with data that is captured from the values in the nonkey fields.

-The figure below is an example of the process for inspecting packets and creating flow records in the cache.
+Figure 1 is an example of the process for inspecting packets and creating flow records in the cache.
 In this example, two unique flows are created in the cache because different values are in the source and destination IP address key fields.

 Original NetFlow and Flexible NetFlow

 Original NetFlow uses a fixed seven tuples of IP information to identify a flow.
 Flexible NetFlow allows the flow to be user defined.
 The benefits of Flexible NetFlow include: